willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 1. Turn on both of your motion controllers.
 Go to **Settings > Devices > Bluetooth & other devices** and make sure they show up as "Connected".
 If they do not show up or show up as "Paired", [pair them](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
 2. Go to **Device Manager > Bluetooth** and look for "Motion controller - Left" and "Motion controller - Right".
 3. Select either device and then go to **View > Devices by Connection**.
-4. You will now see a view of the motion controller Bluetooth devices roll up to your Bluetooth radio.
-Under the same node as the two Motion Controllers should be two "Bluetooth HID Device" devices, and under each Bluetooth HID Device should be devices named "Motion Controller" (with gray icons).
+4. Depending on whether you paired the controllers to your headset or your PC, they may or may not be visible in the Settings app.
+If they are visible, there will be two "Bluetooth HID Device" devices, and under each Bluetooth HID Device should be devices named "Motion Controller" (with gray icons) in the same node as the motion controller.
 5. Double click each of the "Motion Controller" devices and go to the "Driver" tab.
 Confirm that the Driver Version listed corresponds to one of [these motion controller model driver versions](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history).

 To manually download and install the motion controller model driver, visit [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your version of Windows 10.
 Installation instructions are available on the download page.